Nepytia pellucidaria

-Nepytia pellucidaria, the false pine looper, is a moth of the family Geometridae.
+Nepytia pellucidaria, commonly known as the false pine looper, is a moth of the family Geometridae.
 The species was first described by Alpheus Spring Packard in 1873.
-It is found in Canada (Nova Scotia, New Brunswick, Quebec and Ontario) and the north-eastern parts of the United States (including Maryland).
+It is found in Canada (Nova Scotia, New Brunswick, Quebec and Ontario) and in the northeastern parts of the United States, including Maryland.

-The wingspan is about 34–39 mm.
+The wingspan of this moth is approximately 34–39 mm.

 The larva feeds on pitch pine, red pine and possibly other hard pines.